hsivonen/encoding_rs/README.md

 * Split FFI into a separate crate.
 * Performance tweaks.
 * CJK binary size and encoding performance changes.
+* Parallelize UTF-8 validation in the case of long buffers.

 ### 0.3.2